1Funso/BMI-check/README.md

 ## Credits <a name="credits"></a>

 - Code Institute for providing the deployment guide.
 - Kaggle for providing the initial obesity dataset.
-Credit to [Name of Depositor].
+Credit to  [SUJITH K MANDALA - Obesity Classification Dataset].